 The accreditation standards are intended to guide institutions in a process of self-reflection that blends analysis and synthesis in a holistic examination of:

-- The translation of the Strategic Issues into assessable objectives supported by programs and services;
+- The translation of the Mission into assessable objectives supported by programs and services;

 - The appraisal of the institution's potential to fulfill the Mission;

 - The planning and implementation involved in achieving and assessing the desired outcomes of programs and services; and